 Finland: Aalto in Oregon

 Rick Ganz has led retreats, meditations, silent vigils and prayer sessions at Mount Angel in St. Benedict’s, Oregon.
-Ganz is a regular member of “Men of Wednesday” is a group of men who faithfully gather most Wednesday nights to enter into prayer together to help us, as a small group, to be better pilgrims in life.
-One of our fellow pilgrims, Rick Ganz, has led retreats, studied, and meditated at Mount Angel, the name of a Benedictine Abbey in St. Benedicts, Oregon.
+Ganz is a regular member of “Men of Wednesday, ” which is a group of men who faithfully gather most Wednesday nights to enter into prayer together to help us, as a small group, to be better pilgrims in life.

 One of the most remarkable parts of the Abbey is the library, which was designed by the world famous architect, Alvar Aalto.
-The various stories (and rumors) as to how the library came to be, are the story of this witness post.
+The various stories (and rumors) as to how the library came to be, are the essence of this witness post.

 There are some local legends that explore how Alvar Aalto, the famous Finnish architect, urbanist and planner, came to design the library at Mount Angel Abbey in St. Benedicts, Oregon.
 Not exactly on the beaten path, St. Benedicts is a sleepy town about one hour’s drive south of Portland.
 And the Abbey at Mount Angel is best known for silent retreats and training of young seminarians to the priesthood.